DefangLabs/defang-docs/docs/providers/aws/aws.md

 ### Service Discovery

 Defang uses a Route53 private hosted zone for service discovery.
-Each (private) services in the Compose file will get a CNAME or A record which resolves to the services AWS domain name or IP, respectively.
+Each (private) service in the Compose file will get a CNAME or A record which resolves to the service's AWS domain name or IP, respectively.
 To update the A records for the dynamically assigned IP addresses, Defang will add a [Route53 sidecar](https://github.com/DefangLabs/route53-sidecar) alongside your container.

 ## Managed Storage